Stennis Space Center: 2010s

 As the shuttle program is phased out, the A-1 and A-2 test stands are seeing new use testing the next generation of rocket engines, including the J-2X engine designed to power the SLS upper stage, with the first such test occurring on December 18, 2007.

 Stennis tested Aerojet Rocketdyne AJ26 rocket engines for Orbital Sciences Corp. of Dulles, Va., which partnered with NASA to provide commercial cargo flights to the International Space Station.
-Orbital's maiden flight to the space station launched from NASA's Wallops Flight Facility in Virginia September 18, 2013.
-Orbital's Antares rocket was powered by a pair of AJ26 engines.
+Orbital's Antares rocket was powered by a pair of these AJ26 engines.
+Orbital's maiden flight to the space station launched from NASA's Wallops Flight Facility in Virginia September 18, 2013, powered by two AJ26 engines (E9 and E12) that were tested at Stennis on May 3, 2012 and January 18, 2013.

 The first test of the RS-25 engine for use on the Space Launch System (SLS) rocket was conducted January 9, 2015.
-Stennis completed testing of all 16 heritage RS-25 engines that will help launch the first four SLS missions as part of NASA’s Artemis program on April 4, 2019.
+Stennis completed testing of all 16 heritage RS-25 engines that will help launch the first four SLS missions as part of NASA's Artemis program on April 4, 2019.